Getting to Know Sugar and Other Sweeteners

 Well, it’s not, but sugar is actually a collective name; it’s a single name that describes a variety of different types.
 Here are three of the major categories of sugar…

 Table sugar, or white sugar, is the most common type of sugar.
 It is highly refined, is granulated and is the one most people would use to sweeten their coffee or tea and add to recipes in baking and cooking.
-Table sugar has received a bad rap in its association with obesity and diabetes1,2.
+Table sugar has received a bad rap in its association with overweight and abnormal blood sugar levels.

 Artificial or synthetic sweeteners

 Nature provides us with a number of sweeteners that are far better for your health.
 The most common you’ll likely know about is stevia.
-While it’s the go-to for many people because of its safety profile and insulin lowering properties, some find that it leaves a very bitter aftertaste5.
-There are also sugar alcohols, such as erythritol.
-While they don’t cause a spike in blood sugar, the research on the long term effects of sugar alcohols isn’t clear6.
-Yacon root syrup is quickly becoming a popular choice.
-It has been shown to help with weight loss, and has a positive effect on gut bacteria while bringing sweetness to food and beverages7,8.
+While it’s the go-to for many people, some find that it leaves a very bitter aftertaste.
+In recent years, yacon root syrup is quickly becoming a popular choice.
+It has been shown to support weight management, and has a positive effect on gut bacteria while bringing sweetness to food and beverages.